Afro-Dominicans: Census

 The National Institute of Statistics (INE) does not collect racial data since the Census of 1960.
 In that census, the ethnic features were obtained by direct observation of the people registered by the enumerator, without any questions asked.
 About 73% of the population was classified as mestizo (note that in the 1920, 1935, 1950 and 1960 censuses referred to mixed-race people as mestizo or mulatto), 16% was classified as white, and 11% was classified as black (1,795,000 of people).
 The Dominican Republic is one of the few countries in Latin America where the majority of the population is made up of multiracials of predominately European and African descent, with a lesser degree of Amerindian admixture.

 Timeline of the Dominican Republic's genepool showing a predominantly European-admixed founder population, and an increase of the African population over time.
 During most of the colonial period, the share of each ancestry group was as follows: 71% European, 10% Native, 19% African.
 After the 19th-century Haitian and Afro-Caribbean migrations the ratio changed to: 57% European, 8% Native and 35% African.

 General Gregorio Luperon's father was a Spanish Dominican of colonial origin, while his mother was a black migrant from the Anglo-Caribbean.

 There are also many Afro-communities that descend from post-colonial migrations, most notably the Samaná Americans and Cocolos.
 Samaná Americans from the Samaná Peninsula, are descendants, of freed slaves from the United States, who entered the country in 1824 when it was under Haitian rule, because of the favorable pro-African immigration policy of Haitian president Jean-Pierre Boyer, constitute the most sizable group of native English speakers in the Dominican Republic.
 Aware of its distinctive heritage, the community, whose singular culture distinguishes them from the rest of Dominicans, refers to itself as Samaná Americans, and is referred to by fellow Dominicans as "los americanos de Samaná".
 Another Afro-group is the called Cocolo, descendants of those who came to the island from the English-speaking islands in the eastern Caribbean to work in the sugar plantations in the eastern part of the island between the late nineteenth and early twentieth century, they have formed communities in San Pedro de Macorís and La Romana.
 Its largest population of Afro-people are of Haitian origin, which is also the largest immigrant community in the country and is numbered according to some estimates, to be more than 800,000 people.

 The 1920 Census registered 8,305 West Indians born abroad (they and their descendants are known as Cocolos) and 28,258 Haitians; the 1935 Census registered almost 9,272 West Indians and 52,657 Haitians.
 The Haitian population decreased to 18,772 in the 1950 Census, as an aftermath of the Parsley Massacre.
+Another estimate puts the Dominican population in actuality at 60% Mixed, 35% Black, and 5% White.